JAS-137/ISE-Assignment/README.md

 The 'Metrics_SGD.csv' file contains my raw results of running my proposed tool (it is the csv file the ISE.py code generates).

-The 'Metrics_Baseline.csv' file contains the raw results of running the baselines tool (baseline tool remains unchanged from lab 1 so code file is not included).
+The 'Metrics_Baseline.csv' file contains the raw results of running the baselines tool (baseline tool remains expect for lines 207 onwards where all the projects were run instead of just pytortch.
+But the rest is the baseline lab code.